otonashi-labs/pow/README.md

    # test that OpenCL is indeed working under the hood
    python3 test_opencl_kernel.py

+    # Fill your miner address details & rpc details
+    nano .env.example

+    # Move it to the .env
+    mv .env.example .env

    # mine (but please do some setup first and congrats if this option succeded 🎉)
    python3 mine_infinity.py
 ```

-This will likely produce `magicXorMiner.so`, with high probability.
+This will produce `magicXorMiner.so`, with quite high probability.

 However, there might be platform specific issues.
 If experiencing any trouble with installing all of the dependancies -- please consider Docker build.